China Visa Guide: Do I Need A Visa to Enter China 2025

 During the 15 days, the group is permitted to explore these areas without the need for a visa.

-Read 15-Day Visa-Free Cruise Trip in China for more details.
+Read about the 15-Day Visa-Free Cruise Trip in China for more details.

 Hainan 30-Day Visa-Free Stay